SaykatChakrapani/fm_adhock/README.md

 * -r - Loops the playback

 After transmission has begun, simply tune an FM receiver to chosen frequency, You should hear the playback.
-### Raspberry Pi 4
+### Raspberry Pi Setup Problem
-On Raspberry Pi 4 other built-in hardware probably interfers somehow with this software making transmitting not possible on all standard FM broadcasting frequencies.
+On Raspberry Pi 4, other built-in hardware probably interfers somehow with this software making transmitting not possible on all standard FM broadcasting frequencies.
 In this case it is recommended to:
 1. Compile executable with option to use GPIO21 instead of GPIO4 (PIN 40 on GPIO header):
 ```
 make GPIO21=1